By Leith Anderson, NAE President

 We have a clear responsibility to be the agents of Christ and his kingdom here on earth.
 Our goal is to answer Jesus' prayer that his will be done on earth as it is in heaven.
 May our political engagement be as Christians, not as partisans and may we never forget that God always wins.

-(Leith Anderson, originally appeared in Missionary Church Today, Fall 2012)
+This article originally appeared in Missionary Church Today, Fall 2012.